jiah29/ggr472_project/README.md

 - **Drawing an Active Travel Route**
     Utilize the drawing tools (represented by a line drawing icon) at the bottom right of the map to draw your route.
 Click on the drawn route to see its total length and estimated traveling time.
 - **Happy with Your Route?**
-    Export your route map by clicking the print icon (`print`) at the bottom right of the map to save it as a PNG file.
+    Export your route map by clicking the print icon at the bottom right of the map to save it as a PNG file.

 ## Features